cr4vlad/diploma/README.md

 Creation of web-application for automation of distant learning of studying items process.
 ## Environment
 Registration was made by using [Django Registration](https://django-registration.readthedocs.io/en/3.0.1/one-step-workflow.html) (one step workflow).
+Text formatting was made by using [Textile](https://textile-lang.com/) filter in [Django-markup](https://docs.elephant.house/django-markup/).
 ## Tasks
 - [x] Basic rooms logic
 - [x] Login